kartik-v/bootstrap-fileinput/README.md

 ### validateInitialCount
 _boolean_ whether to include initial preview file count (server uploaded files) in validating `minFileCount` and `maxFileCount`.
 Defaults to `false`.

+### msgZoomTitle
+_string_ the title displayed (before the file name) on hover of the zoom button for zooming the file content in a modal window.
+This is currently applicable only for text file previews.
+Defaults to `View details`.

+### msgZoomModalHeading
+_string_ the heading of the modal dialog that displays the zoomed file content.
+This is currently applicable only for text file previews.
+This is currently applicable only for text file previews.
+Defaults to `Detailed Preview`.

 ### msgSizeTooLarge
 _string_ the message to be displayed when the file size exceeds maximum size.
 Defaults to: